EventStore/EventStore/docs/http-api/introduction.md

 Some clients may not be able to generate a unique identifier (or may not want to) for the event ID.
 You need this ID for idempotence purposes and EventStoreDB can generate it for you.

-If you leave off the `ES-EventId` header you see different behavior:
+If you leave off the `Kurrent-EventId` header you see different behavior:

 ::: tabs
 @tab Request